grafana/grafana/docs/sources/installation/configure-docker.md

 ## Logging

 Logs in the docker container go to standard out by default, as is common in the docker world.
-You can change this by setting a different [log mode]({{< relref "../administration/configuration.md#mode" >}}).
+Change this by setting a different [log mode]({{< relref "../administration/configuration.md#mode" >}}).

 Example: